 - For RNs with an RN subframe configuration configured and not suspended, in its communication with the E-UTRAN, all downlink subframes configured for RN communication with the E-UTRAN represent PDCCH-subframes.

-- For SC-PTM reception on an FDD cell, all subframes except MBSFN subframes represent PDCCH-subframes.
+- For SC-PTM reception on an FDD cell, all subframes except MBSFN subframes represent PDCCH-subframes, unless specified otherwise in this subclause.

-- For SC-PTM reception on a TDD cell, all downlink subframes and subframes including DwPTS of the TDD UL/DL configuration indicated by tdd-Config [8] of the cell except MBSFN subframes represent PDCCH-subframes.
+- For SC-PTM reception on a TDD cell, all downlink subframes and subframes including DwPTS of the TDD UL/DL configuration indicated by tdd-Config [8] of the cell except MBSFN subframes represent PDCCH-subframes, unless specified otherwise in this subclause.

+- For BL UE or UE in enhanced coverage, all subframes in which the UE is required to monitor MPDCCH represent PDCCH-subframes among all valid subframes regardless of whether the subframe is dropped, see subclause 9.1.5 of [2].

 Of note is the addition of the final clause, which stipulates that a valid subframe in which a UE monitors MPDCCH represents a PDCCH-subframe.